Neutral-Fermion constructions of factorial $gp$-and $gq$-Functions: Coefficients in terms of double Grothendieck polynomials

-Comparing the coefficients in the expansion formulae in Lemma \ref{prop:staircase} and Theorem \ref{thm:gq(xb)} we get a Jacobi-Trudi type formulae of the factorial Grothendieck polynomial $ G_{\eta}(b_1,\dots,b_r|c)$ defined in \eqref{eq: def fac Groth}, for any partition $\eta$ of length less than or equal to $r$. \begin{cor} Let $\eta$ be a partition of length less than or equal to $r$.
+By comparing the coefficients in the expansion formulae in Lemma \ref{prop:staircase} and Theorem \ref{thm:gq(xb)}, we obtain a Jacobi-Trudi type formulae of the factorial Grothendieck polynomial $ G_{\eta}(b_1,\dots,b_r|c)$ as defined in \eqref{eq: def fac Groth}, for any partition $\eta$ of length less than or equal to $r$. \begin{cor} Let $\eta$ be a partition of length less than or equal to $r$.
 Then $ G_{\eta}(b_1,\dots,b_r|c)$ is equal to

 where ${d_{\delta_r}(b)}$ and ${d_{\eta\sqcup \delta_r}(c)}$ are defined in \eqref{eq_d_lam}. \end{cor}